Heel Pain and Plantar Fasciitis Treatment in Bellevue

 Why does my heel hurt most with my first steps in the morning?

 Sharp heel pain in the first steps after waking is the classic sign of plantar fasciitis.
 Overnight the plantar fascia tightens, and your first steps stretch it suddenly, which causes the stab of pain.
 It often eases after a few minutes of walking, then returns after sitting.
-If that pattern sounds familiar and it has lasted more than a couple of weeks, it’s worth having evaluated.
+If that pattern sounds familiar and it has lasted more than a couple of weeks, it is worth having Dr. Lee evaluate it.

-How do I know if it’s plantar fasciitis or Achilles tendinitis?
+How do I know if it is plantar fasciitis or Achilles tendinitis?

 Location is the biggest clue.
 Plantar fasciitis is felt on the bottom of the heel and along the arch, while Achilles tendinitis is felt at the back of the heel where the tendon attaches.
-Both are common and both respond well to early non-surgical care, but they’re treated differently, which is why an accurate diagnosis matters first.
+Both are common and both respond well to early non-surgical care, but they are treated differently, which is why an accurate diagnosis matters first.
+Dr. Lee can identify which one you have and treat it accordingly.

 Will heel pain go away on its own?